pcfmello/react-star-wars-films-list/README.md

 # REACT STAR WARS FILMS LIST
 It's a site containing the Star Wars film list and the data of each one as directors, producers, episode numbers, release date and others.
-It is responsive and have a different presentation for mobile.
+It's responsive, the list has sorting by columns, has a modal to presentation the description of each film and has a different presentation for mobile.

 It has been developed usinig:
 * ES6+